Amazon Link: check prices

 Right off the bat, know this:

 - All of my product pages are meant to reflect my own personal experience with my gear.
 I use everything I’ve listed!
 I’ve chosen each piece based upon how they float my boat and make my work, art, travel, comfort and mobility possible.
-As such, my comments are completely my own opinion.
-So don’t cry if I’m not objectively droning about this feature vs. that feature and why point-decimal-some-number is going to make a difference in your life.
-It probably won’t anyway and there are plenty of people who WILL share that data with you.
+As such, my comments are completely my own opinion and based upon what’s important to me.
+So don’t cry if I’m not objectively droning on about this feature vs. that feature and why point-decimal-some-number is going to make a difference in your life.
+It probably won’t anyway – and there are plenty of people who WILL share that data with you.
 You might enjoy their reviews.
 Fair warning.
 What I WILL share is my thought process in choosing my gear, what it does for me, what I love about it… and if there’s something not love, I’ll share that too.